jennybc/STAT545A_2013/2012-lectures/index.md

 Overview of the STAT545A lecture slides
 ============================================

-Here are the lecture slides from STAT545A Exploratory Data Analysis, as delivered Sept - Dec 2012.
+Lecture slides from STAT545A Exploratory Data Analysis, as delivered Sept - Dec 2012.

 Examples referred to in the lectures, neatly packaged with code, data, and figures, can be found here: